 This how an ideal morning should begin.

 Good Morning, Leo, it’s time to wake up.
 Hey, Dest, bright and shine.
 This morning is going to be great!
 I completed my ritual for a zen morning.
-Dest thank you for willing putting on your clothes without a fight.
-Leo thanks for being ready before me with everything you need already packed.
-We are going to get out the house in time, so I don’t have to sprint for the train with my computer bag, backpack, and coffee.
+Dest, thank you for willing putting on your clothes without a fight.
+Leo, thanks for being ready before me with everything you need already packed.
+We are going to get out of the house on time, so I don’t have to sprint for the train with my computer bag, backpack, and coffee.
 Wonderful:-D

 UPDATED: Now that we have a newborn.
 The ideal day would be for her not to poop before we are about to leave the house.